- Physician Services

 Chronic low back pain does not have to be a debilitating condition.
 It may take some time, but with proper guidance and education, you can gradually begin to improve your overall quality of life.

 Once your painful flare-ups are under control and no longer produce severe symptoms, it is then best to progress to a consistent exercise program that focuses on general strengthening, flexibility, and aerobic conditioning.
-Here are five essential exercises to perform at home to strengthen your muscles.
+Try these four essential exercises to perform at home to strengthen your core muscles.